Tangent categories of algebras over operads: Tangent categories and tangent bundles

 \section{Tangent categories and tangent bundles}

-In this section we will recall the notions of tangent categories and their model categorical presentations developed in~\cite{part1}.
-We will then elaborate further in the particular case of (enriched) functor categories (see \S\ref{s:functor}) and establish some results which will be used in \S\ref{s:tangent}.
+In this section we will recall the notions of tangent categories and tangent bundles, as well as their model categorical presentations developed in~\cite{part1}.
+We will then elaborate further on the particular case of (enriched) functor categories (see \S\ref{s:functor}) and establish some results which will be used in \S\ref{s:tangent}.